Watts Museum: The Story of Engineering: West Virginia University, 1887–2012

-Celebrating 125 years of the engineering college at WVU, The Story of Engineering focused on the curriculum, research, student body and facilities of the college.
+Celebrating 125 years of the engineering college at West Virginia University, The Story of Engineering focused on the curriculum, research, student body and facilities of the college.
 Included in the display were an appointment letter for the college's first dean, C.R.
 Jones; a computer storage device from 1958; and equipment from Mechanical Hall, which was destroyed by fire in 1956.